demidenm/PyReliMRI/docs/similarity_funcs.rst

 The Jaccard coefficient is 0.18 and the Tetrachoric similarity is .776.

-If we reduce the threshold to 1.0, in this instance the correlation will decrease and the Jaccard Coefficient will increase. \
+Try changing the threshold to 1.0.
+What would happen?
+In this instance the correlation will decrease and the Jaccard Coefficient will increase. \
 Why?
-This is, in part, explained by the decreased overlapping zeros between the bianry images \
+This is, in part, explained by the decreased overlapping zeros between the binary images \
 and the increased number of overlapping voxels in the Jaccard calculation.

 pairwise_similarity
 -------------------

-The `pairwise_similarity()` function is, for a lack of a better word, a wrapper over the `image_similarity()` function \
+The `pairwise_similarity()` function is a wrapper for the `image_similarity()` function \
 within the similarity module.
-It takes in similar values, except this time instead if `imgfile1` and `imgfile2` \
+It accepts similar values, except this time instead of `imgfile1` and `imgfile2` \
-it takes in a list of paths to NifTi images.
-Otherwise, all of the same rules apply as described above.
-To review, \
-the inputs to the `pairwise_similarity()` function are:
+the function takes in a list of paths to NifTi images.
+The inputs to the `pairwise_similarity()` function are:

 * `nii_filelist`: A list of Nifti files, (e.g., ["/path/dir/path_to_img1.nii.gz", "/path/dir/path_to_img2.nii.gz", "/path/dir/path_to_img3.nii.gz")
-* `mask`: The mask is optional, but it is the path to the mask (e.g., /path/dir/path_to_img_mask.nii.gz)
+* `mask`: The mask is optional but it is the path to a Nifti brain mask (e.g., /path/dir/path_to_img_mask.nii.gz)
-* `thresh`: The threshold is option but highly for binary estimats, the similarity between unthresholded binary images is sually one (unless they were thresholded before).
+* `thresh`: The threshold is optional but highly recommended for binary estimates.
+The similarity between unthresholded binary images is usually one (unless they were thresholded before).
 Base the threshold on your input image type.
 For example a beta.nii.gz/cope.nii.gz file would be thresholded using a different interger than zstat.nii.gz
-* `similarity_type`: This the similarity calculation you want returned.
+* `similarity_type`: This the similarity estimate between images that you want returned.
 The options are: 'dice', 'jaccard', 'tetrachoric' or 'spearman'

-Using the HCP example from above, let's pull add two more images into the mix.
-Let's be wild and add the RIGHT foot and hand images.
+Using the HCP example from above, add two more images into the mix.

 .. code-block:: python